Plus constructions, plethysm, and unique factorization categories with applications to graphs and operad-like theories: Graphical plus construction

 \section{Graphical plus construction}

-In the case where $\M$ is a strict hereditary UFC or Feynman category, the plus construction has a graphical description in more familiar terms.
-The formalism of graphs we use is that of \cite{BorMan,feynman}, which is reviewed in Appendix \ref{par:graph} for convenience.
+In the case where $\M$ is a strict \pher{} UFC or Feynman category, the standard plus construction has a graphical description in more familiar terms.
+The formalism of graphs we use is that of \cite{BorMan,feynman}.
 We will then build on this by introducing groupoid-colored graphs expanding on \cite[Appendix B]{feynmanrep}.
-This will allow us to describe the plus construction of a strict UFC $\mathfrak{M}$ via $Iso(M)$-colored graphs whose vertices are decorated by decorated $\Indec$.
-The graphical gcp and hyp constructions will be variations on this idea.
+This will allow us to describe the standard plus construction of a strict UFC $\mathfrak{M}$ via $\Iso(\M)$-colored graphs whose vertices are decorated by $\Indec$.
+The graphical standard gcp and hyp constructions will be variations on this idea.